-Deselect the checkbox to hide the labels.
-Display Legend Select this checkbox to show the meaning of the Chart bars, columns or segments as a legend to the right of the diagram.
-Deselect the checkbox to hide the legend.
-Fill Walls and Floor Select this checkbox to add darker shading to the end and back walls of the Chart, to provide contrast.
-Clear the checkbox to leave the walls pale.
 Thick Walls If the 'Fill Walls and Floor' checkbox is selected, this checkbox is enabled.

+Leave the checkbox unselected to leave

+the walls and floor as open,

+2-dimensional lines (as illustrated).

+Select this checkbox to show the walls

+and floor of the Chart as closed,

+3-dimensional blocks.

+2 0 Actor

+Position Dial

-Leave the checkbox unselected to leave the walls and floor as open, 2-dimensional lines (as illustrated above).
-Select this check box to show the walls and floor of the Chart as closed, 3-dimensional blocks.
-2 0 Actor Position Dial Click on the arrows on this dial to alter the perspective of the reader in viewing the Chart. • The rotating arrow at the center returns the Chart to its default position (viewed from the upper right front of the Chart); the remaining arrow descriptions identify changes from this position • The small top arrow flattens the Chart, as if you were looking at it from higher up and further out • The left- pointing arrow rotates the Chart by increments anti-clockwise around the vertical axis, so that you can swing the y-axis of the Chart around to the right of the Chart and back; the end of the Chart pointing 'into' the screen has the end wall visible • The right -pointing arrow rotates the Chart in a clockwise direction around the vertical axis • The upward broad arrow swings the left rear corner of the Chart out of the screen (from the default position, only one move) • The downward broad arrow swings the left rear corner of the Chart into the screen in several increments • The small bottom arrow swings the base of the Chart around 'out of the screen' as if you were looking at it from further out and lower down; ultimately, you see the Chart from the base ОК Click on this button to apply the changes and close the dialog.
+Click on the arrows on this dial to alter

+the perspective of the reader in viewing the Chart.

+• The rotating arrow at the center returns the Chart to its default position (viewed from the upper right front of the Chart); the remaining arrow descriptions identify changes from this position

+• The small top arrow flattens the Chart, as if you were looking at it from higher up and further out

+• The left- pointing arrow rotates the Chart by increments anti-clockwise

+around the vertical axis, so that you can swing the y-axis of the Chart around to the right of the Chart and back; the end of the Chart pointing 'into' the screen has the end wall visible The right -pointing arrow rotates the Chart in a clockwise direction around the vertical axis The upward broad arrow swings the left rear corner of the Chart out of the screen (from the default position, only one move) The downward broad arrow swings the left rear corner of the Chart into the screen in several increments The small bottom arrow swings the base of the Chart around 'out of the screen', as if you were looking at it from further out and lower down; ultimately, you see the Chart from the base OK Click on this button to apply the changes and close the dialog.
+Cancel Click on this button to abort the changes and close the dialog.